marthoc/docker-homeseer/README.md

 `-p 10200:10200`: Port 10200, used by HSTouch.
 `-p 10300:10300`: Port 10300, used by myHS.
 `-p 10401:10401`: Port 10401, used by speaker clients.
+`-p 11000:11000`: Port 11000, used by the ASCII interface.
-`--device /dev/ttyUSB0`: Pass a USB device at /dev/ttyUSB0 (i.e. a USB Zwave interface) into the container; replace `ttyUSB0` with the actual name of your device (e.g. ttyUSB1, ttyACM0, etc.).
+`--device /dev/ttyUSB0`: Pass a USB device at /dev/ttyUSB0 (i.e. a USB Z-Wave interface) into the container; replace `ttyUSB0` with the actual name of your device (e.g. ttyUSB1, ttyACM0, etc.).
-`e1ite/docker-homeseer:latest`: See below for descriptions of available image tags.
+`marthoc/homeseer:latest`: See below for descriptions of available image tags.

 ### Available Image Tags